JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 ### Input handler {#shiny-complete-pkg-input-handler}

 As mentioned the input handler that transforms the result sent from JavaScript to R into a data.frame can only be registered once.
-Therefore placing the code that was written in an R file in the package will not work, or rather will work only once.
+Therefore, placing the code that was written in an R file in the package will not work, or rather will work only once.

 ```r
 # R/handler.R